11 Things IT Professionals Don’t Want You to Know

 We use the word “corruption” when we don’t have a real answer

 Occasionally, when trying to fix a problem, something goes wrong and some part of the system breaks or stops working, or more damage happens.
-I was helping a customer a couple weeks ago move email over from one system to another and accidentally lost all of his calendar items.
-Of course I didn’t tell him it was my fault.
+I was helping a customer a couple of weeks ago move email over from one system to another and accidentally lost all of his calendar items.
+Of course, I didn’t tell him it was my fault.
 What happened?
 Corruption.
 Watch out for the red flags someone is actually spying on your computer.

 Google will not solve everything.